Corporate Governance

 ■Conducting Information Security Audits

-In accordance with the All Toyota Security Guidelines (ATSG)*3, we biannually inspect the implementation status of information security at Toyota Industries and our consolidated subsidiaries around the world in order to maintain and improve the level of information security on a continuous basis.
+In accordance with the All Toyota Security Guidelines (ATSG)*3, we annually inspect the implementation status of information security at Toyota Industries and our consolidated subsidiaries and affiliates around the world in order to maintain and improve the level of information security on a continuous basis.
+In performing ATSG-based inspections, we also check the rationale for implementing certain measures to upgrade the level of our activities.

 Primary Activity Examples

-• Enhancing security services for consolidated subsidiaries in and outside Japan
+• Conducting an emergency security inspection on consolidated subsidiaries and affiliates in and outside Japan

 Risk Management